joshua-m-steed/startup/notes.md

 NOTE: `~#` is the distance from `HEAD`
 -> `git config --global user."name/email" "___"`
 Declares who is commiting to the code
+-> `git reset --hard <previous_commit>`
+Useful for resetting to a commit as a form of undo.
+I.e. Undoing a merge

 ### Markdown Notes
 -> `#`, `##`,`###`